Model category theory

 This appears as (Dugger, prop.
 A.5).

-The category of (based, compactly generated) topological spaces has a cofibrantly generated model structure in which the set of cells is
+The category of (based, compactly generated) topological spaces has a cofibrantly generated model structure (the classical model structure on pointed topological spaces) in which the set of cells is

 and the set of acyclic cells is